seanson/eks-faq/README.md

 ### When will Feature <x> be supported?

 The "official" stance of AWS is that features will only be supported once they hit the "Beta" gate.
-See [https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/](Kubernetes Feature Gates) for more information about the various features.
+See [Kubernetes Feature Gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) for more information about the various features.

 ### PodSecurityPolicy (Beta in 1.13)